siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 - decide whether the framework should retain a gravitational-wave sector at all,
-- if so, derive its weak-field transport form from the same constitutive closure rather than importing it from external geometry.
+- if so, derive its weak-field transport form from the same constitutive closure rather than importing it from external geometry,
+- derive the full light-bending factor directly from the background response to a null two-aspect probe, so the constitutive symmetry is no longer explanatory input.

 ### 5. Variable-\(k(\mathbf r)\) hydrodynamic limit